 Pagers to SaaS: The value to users

-The core value proposition of ForwardHealth can be symbolised as an attempt to bring the healthcare communication up to date from the world of pagers, to the world of software-as-a-service solutions.
-They provide a communications platform for healthcare professionals to use that can offer much more than B2C solutions like WhatsApp or the likes, since they have the advantage of being laser focused on their users’ needs and specific cases.
+The core value proposition of ForwardHealth can be symbolised as an attempt to bring healthcare communication up to date from the world of pagers to the world of software-as-a-service solutions.
+They provide a communications platform for healthcare professionals to use that can offer much more than B2C solutions like WhatsApp or the likes since they have the advantage of being laser-focused on their users’ needs and specific cases.

-They are a team which thinks very visually.
+They are a team that thinks very visually.
 They do not rely on long projections that go up to 12 months.
 Rather, they have a more agile approach.
-“We understand the problem, that’s the only thing we know for sure.
-Doctors and nurses spend well over an hour a day trying to communicate.” says Philip.
+“We understand the problem; that’s the only thing we know for sure.
+Doctors and nurses spend well over an hour a day trying to communicate,” says Philip.

 Their product development process starts with spending time in the hospitals and getting a feel of the core value areas for users.